The following are just some of the notable projects and research to do with water in Alberta.

 The Sustainable Water Management in the Athabasca River Basin Initiative (the ARB Initiative or Initiative) was an innovative project to identify water management issues, assess opportunities, and propose ways to build resilience to change.

-The Co-operative Stormwater Management Initiative (CSMI) started in 2012 with a grass roots approach.
+The Stormwater Management Cooperative (CSMI) started in 2012 with a grass roots approach.
 The Western Irrigation District (WID) spearheaded an effort to bring together five partner municipalities and the Calgary Regional Partnership (CRP) to develop a regional stormwater solution.

 Bow River Project